agx01/iris_kmeans/README.md

 | Iris-virginica | Cluster 0 |
 | Iris-versicolor | Cluster 1 |

+### Actual vs Predicted Values Box Plot for the Features
 ![Box Plot of Features (Euclidean Distance)](https://github.com/agx01/iris_kmeans/blob/main/EuclideanDistance.png?raw=true)

 For this metric, we get an accuracy of **86.667%**.